-The HSPA assessed two different levels of services for HIV and AIDS-basic and advanced.
-Both are described briefly in Section 3.2.
-This section will review the results of basic-level of services for HIV and AIDS, which includes voluntary counseling and testing for HIV (VCT), services for related HIV and AIDS care and support (TB, STIs, malaria, and infection control), and basic-level treatment of OIs and palliative care.
+The HSPA conducted in Saint Lucia assessed two different levels of services for HIV and AIDS-basic and advanced.
+Both are mentioned briefly in Section 3.2.
+This section will review the results of basic-level services for HIV and AIDS, which includes voluntary counseling and testing for HIV (VCT), services for related HIV and AIDS care and support (TB, STIs, malaria, and infection control), and basic-level treatment of opportunistic infections and palliative care.
 In this report, a facility is used to describe any health service facility or other non-home-based site where services related to HIV/AIDS are offered.
 Within one facility there may be several locations where the same service is offered.
-Each of these locations is defined as a service site
+Each of these locations is defined as a service site.